jys5609/MC-LAVE-RL/src/README.md

 `mcts.py`: codes for agent with Monte Carlo Tree Search

-`policy.py`: constains code for policy training on the Jericho env.
+`policy.py`: contains code for policy training on the Jericho env.

 `qnetwork`: q network used for policy improvement.